Software Secured Company Logo.

 Threat modelling helps us to focus our testing efforts on the most critical areas of the client's system or application.
 By identifying potential threats and vulnerabilities, we can develop effective strategies to manage or mitigate these risks.
 By building a comprehensive threat model alongside our clients, we can help them better understand their security risks and develop effective strategies to manage them.

-Drawing Insights from Threat Modelling for Penetration Testing
+Drawing Insights from Threat Modeling for Penetration Testing

 Threat modelling is a valuable exercise that can enhance the effectiveness and efficiency of a penetration test.
 While it is true that threat modelling may not capture all possible attack vectors, it is still a valuable tool for identifying and mitigating a wide range of potential vulnerabilities.
 By combining threat modelling with penetration testing, organizations can achieve a more comprehensive understanding of their system's security posture.
 The amalgamation of threat modelling and penetration testing is analogous to two mighty heroes combining forces to defeat the villain in the climax of an excellent comic book.
 Isn’t it just wonderful when two heroes finally come together?!